 It’s the time of year when everyone is posting those year-end best of and favorites lists, so I thought I’d join in the fun and put together a list of my 10 favorite cookbooks of 2012.
-These cookbooks and other foodie gift ideas can be found in my gift guide in my Amazon store.

 I should preface this list by saying I’m terrible about picking favorites.
 I’m indecisive and can never pick just one of anything.
 When I go shopping and find a sweater that I like, I inevitably end up buying it in two colors because I can’t pick just one.
 (This is probably why I ended up with so many cookbooks to begin with.)
 While I’m incapable of picking favorites, I do like making lists so writing this post has been an interesting experiment.
 And because of my ineptness at picking favorites, this list is in order of the book’s release rather than my particular fondness for it.